 Where there is light is also shadow

 However, the AMOLED display has one big drawback: High brightness causes the organic molecules to age faster.
 The more often the Galaxy Book is operated with high brightness, the worse the screen brightness will be over time.
 Screen savers and built-in dimmers can only prevent this problem to a limited extent.

 Therefore it is recommended to operate the device as dark as possible.
 This is also the battery life significantly contrary to vary depending on the screen brightness for several hours.

 The Samsung Galaxy Book is an ideal work tool for me: small and light enough for the backpack, but big enough to work well in the display.
 A big plus there is from me for the light charging cable.

-For the future, I think working with the stylus or by voice - the tablet as a notebook or drawing device on which could also work directly on the text would be a good alternative to laptop with keyboard for me.
-Only at the price of 1629 Euro Samsung could still work to improve the price-performance ratio significantly.
+I consider working with the stylus or voice input to be future-proof - the tablet as a notepad or drawing device, on which I could also work directly on the text, would be a good alternative to the laptop with a keyboard.
+Samsung could only work on the price of 1629 euros to significantly improve the price-performance ratio.

-The Samsung Galaxy Book 12 LTE will be raffled as part of a raffle: All members who subscribe to 30.06.2018 under https://berufebilder.de/member / register, automatically participate in the raffle.
+The Samsung Galaxy Book 12 LTE will be raffled as part of a competition: All members who register by June 30.06.2018, XNUMX at https: //berufebilder.de/ member / register, automatically take part in the raffle.

 The competition is closed.
 We thank all participants for participating in the campaign!